UPRI-earthquake/upri-earthquake.github.io/installing-rshake-client.md

 The script will perform the installation.
 As it progresses, check that each status message displays "OK" instead of "ERROR."
 Once the installation is complete, you'll receive a prompt.
 Respond with "y" to initiate a restart of your Raspberry Shake device.

+> add screenshot of prompt

 ## 3. Access the EarthquakeHub Client

 After about 5 minutes, your device will finish initialization.
 Open a web browser and enter the address [rs.local:3000](rs.local:3000).
 You should see the EarthquakeHub client interface.
 Congratulations, you've successfully installed the client software!

+> add screenshot of client interface

 Next, proceed to the next tutorial to learn how to send data to the EarthquakeHub network.